 Southeast Asian Community Center (SEACC) (415) 885-2743

 Are you waiting to hear back about your EIDL loan?

-The SBA Express Bridge Loan allows small businesses who currently have an existing business relationship with an SBA Express Lender to access up to $25,000 with less paperwork.
-If you have an urgent need for cash while waiting for a decision and disbursement on an EIDL loan, contact your business' bank to see if you qualify.
+The SBA Express Bridge Loan allows small businesses that currently have an existing business relationship with an SBA Express Lender to access up to $25,000 with less paperwork.
+If you have an urgent need for cash while waiting for a decision and disbursement on an EIDL loan, contact your business' bank to see if you qualify